sonic-net/SONiC/doc/mgmt_netconf/hld_NETCONF-NTT.md

 >This should also explain the CLICK and/or KLISH related configuration/show in detail.
 >https://github.com/sonic-net/sonic-utilities/blob/master/doc/Command-Reference.md needs be updated with the corresponding CLI change.

-TODO: describe any CLI command available.
+No CLI enhancements.

 ## Serviceability and Debug (logging, counters, trace etc) related design

 ### Error Handling on NETCONF server (Netopeer2)

 The complete validation of config payload is performed by Netopeer2 against YANG models loaded, so it is not expected for SONiC framework to return validation errors.
-However, such errors are logged into syslog for debugging purposes.
+However, such errors are logged into syslog for debugging purposes if occurs.

-> TODO: Add syslog example?

 ### debug options on Netopeer2

-Netopeer2 have it’s own debug and logging mechanism.While starting netopeer2 server, desired logging level can be given as mentioned in below help output. netopeer2 server can be run in debug mode using -d option.
+Netopeer2 has it’s own debug and logging mechanism.
+While starting netopeer2 server, desired logging level can be given as mentioned in below help output. netopeer2 server can be run in debug mode using -d option.

-> TODO: copy and paste output during test.

 ```
 ~# netopeer2-server --help